Ignatius306/Swiggy-Analysis-Bangalore-Outlet/README.md

 * Cost_for_Two (₹) : Approx. Cost of Two people w.r.t.
 Restaurants.

 Out of the 5 features given in the datasets 2 are Continuous and 3 (including the target variable) are Categorical features.

+# 🖥️ Technologies:
+## 🛠️ Tools Used
+* Jupyter Notebook is used as IDE.
+* Pandas is used for Data Manipulation & Pre-processing.
+* Exploratory Data Analysis is automated by dataprep.
+* For visualization of the plots, Matplotlib, Seaborn, Plotly are used.